Policy Name: Degree/Certificate Requirements

 Granting of Transfer Credit

 Coursework at Other Institutions.
 Official transcripts of advanced placement scores or college credits earned before admission/matriculation at the College should be sent to the Admission Office for inclusion in a student’s admission file.
 Courses will be evaluated for credit after the student is admitted.
-The evaluation of transfer credits is coordinated by the Registrar’s Office.
+The evaluation of transfer credits is coordinated by the Office of Registration and Records.
 If a student takes courses at other institutions during summer terms, or at any time after official acceptance to an Onondaga Community College degree or certificate program, he or she should have official transcripts forwarded directly to the Registrar’s Office.

 Correspondence Courses.
 Credits earned through correspondence courses such as the U.S. Armed Forces Institute (USAFI) may be accepted based on college proficiency examinations, college boards, advanced placement, or similarly recognized testing procedures.

 Credit by Evaluation/Examination.
 Credit may be granted for evidence of learning or experience other than in a high school or college on the basis of a qualifying examination in that subject.
 This includes work done in the NYHS College Proficiency Examination Program, the CEEB College Level Examination Program (CLEP) and other acceptable examination programs.
-Results of qualifying examinations should be sent to the Registrar’s Office .
+Results of qualifying examinations should be sent to the Office of Registration and Records.

 In-Service Coursework.
 Credit for in-service coursework (courses sponsored by a corporation or a professional organization) may be granted after at least six hours of course work at the College have been successfully completed, by vote of the particular department’s faculty after evaluation by the chairperson.
 A student may receive credit for no more than one-third of the total hours required in that discipline.